estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

           stream: ${TABLE_NAME}
           namespace: ${TABLE_NAMESPACE}
           syncMode: incremental
-        target: ${COLLECTION_NAME}
+        target: ${TENANT}/${COLLECTION_NAME}
 ```
-Your capture definition will likely be more complex, with multiple binding for each table in the source database.
+Your capture definition will likely be more complex, with additional bindings for each table in the source database.